 $J^{\text{True}}$ denotes the true set of optimal arms, which we know via our ground truth, and $J^{(t)}$ denotes the set of recommended arms at time $t$.
 The second statistic is the sum of the means of the $m$-top arms at time $t$,

 Note that uniform sampling and BFTS obtain one sample per time step, whereas AT-LUCB samples twice per timestep.
 We plot the results in terms of the number of samples (x-axis in Figure \ref{figure:gt_inf_hosp_results}) to facilitate a fair comparison.
-We consider truncated t-distribution posteriors for BFTS (Section \ref{section:outcome_posteriors}). \feedback{Figure \ref{figure:gt_inf_hosp_results} shows} the results for 100 simulations per algorithm for 10.000 samples, in terms of infections and hospitalisations.
-To obtain a proper posterior, each arm's posterior needs to be initialised two times \citep{Honda2014}.
+We consider truncated t-distribution posteriors for BFTS (as detailed in Section \ref{section:outcome_posteriors}).
+Figure \ref{figure:gt_inf_hosp_results} shows the results of 100 simulation replicates per algorithm, over 10,000 samples, measured in terms of infections and hospitalizations.
+To obtain a proper posterior for BFTS, each arm's posterior needs to be initialised twice \citep{Honda2014}.
 In general, BFTS needs this short period to meet AT-LUCB's performance, but quickly outperforms AT-LUCB after this warm-up period.

 Figure \ref{figure:stride_posteriors_a} shows the posteriors' estimated means and uncertainty (standard deviation) for the 3 arms above and the 3 arms below the decision boundary of a single bandit run of BFTS.
-As the bandit pulls an arm, it reduces its uncertainty for that arm.
-However, as the means are close to each other (see Figure~\ref{figure:config0_all_arms}), there still remains uncertainty with regards to the estimated top-10 arms.
-We note that inspecting the posteriors over time presents an interesting way for decision makers to interpret and report the bandit's recommendations and the uncertainty associated with these recommendations.
+As BFTS pulls an arm, it reduces its uncertainty for that arm.
+However, as the true means are close to each other (see Figure~\ref{figure:config0_all_arms}), there still remains uncertainty with regards to the estimated top-$10$ arms.
+We note that inspecting how these posteriors evolve over time presents an interesting way for decision makers to interpret and report the algorithm's recommendations and the uncertainty associated with these recommendations.